-Based on the analysis of the Bakker et al. (2004) data, $\alpha$ was set to 0.42 (Fig. 1).
-Note however that only data from comparative-plots were included in our analysis to parametrize the relationship as Bakker et al. (2004) pointed out that this method is the most appropriate to estimate erosion effects on crop productivity.
-Even though the number of studies is low, we argue that it represents a range of realistic range of trends of crop productivity declines in response to soil erosion.
-Soil depth was indirectly considered using a clay content profile which is represented as a fraction of the soil volume.
-It should be noted that the relationships between relative crop productivity $Ydr = -\alpha \operatorname{Tr}^B + 1$ and soil truncation described and discussed hereafter assume no differences in agricultural practices between eroding and non-eroding conditions.
+Based on the analysis of the Bakker et al. (2004) data, α was set to 0.7 (Fig. 1).
+Soil depth was indirectly considered using an a clay content profile which is represented as a fraction of the soil volume.
+It should be noted that the relationships between relative yield and soil truncation described and discussed hereafter assume no differences in agricultural practices between eroding and non-eroding conditions.
 Hence, there is no specific adaptation in practices or effort to counteract the decline.
-Furthermore, when assuming that a linear relation between crop productivity and biomass production is reasonable, the relative crop productivity as presented by Bakker et al (2004) are proportional to biomass productivity.
+Furthermore, when assuming that a linear relation between crop yield and biomass production is reasonable, the relative yields as presented by Bakker et al (2004) are proportional to biomass productivity.
 We hereafter refer to crop productivity and assume no change in agricultural practices or efforts during our simulations.

-Figure 1 - Relative crop productivity decrease as a function of soil truncation based on paired-plot experiments.
+Figure 1 - Relative crop yield decrease as a function of soil truncation based on paired-plot experiments.
 Observations are taken from the data meta-analysis presented by Bakker et al. (2004).
 Values larger than one indicate a gain in crop productivity and values smaller than one indicate a loss of crop productivity.
 The three shaded areas represent the space of the relationships investigated in our study.
-Dark blue, cyan and orange shades denote respectively the concave relationship (B < 0.9), linear relationship (0.9 < B < 1.1) and convex relationship (B > 1.1).
+Dark blue, cyan and orange shades denote respectively the concave relationship (B = < 0.9), linear relationship (0.9 < B < 1.1) and convex relationship (B > 1.1).